noahehall/theBookOfNoah/databases/mongodb.md

       - solution
         - atomically update the document without doing in the client application code
         - always check the return value of updates
         - as multiple clients could be modifying the same docuemnt simultaneously
+  - be wary of application-level two-phase commit protocols
+    - its easy to miss a failure scenario in tests
+    - there are many opportunties to miss race conditions that introduce inconsistency into the data -
 ### insert
   - `db.COLLECTION_NAME.insert(document)`
     - add/insert new documents into a collection